UniversalDependencies/docs/_ps/dep/aux-hab.md

 ---

 ### Auxiliary particle بۀ _bë_
-It is used to habitual aspect of the past tense.
+The habitual auxiliary of a clause is a word used to construct the habitual aspect of the past tense.
-It depends on the main verb in the past imperfective indicative form.
+It depends with the `aux:hab` relation on the main verb in the past imperfective indicative form.

 #### Examples